TrungNguyen1909/qemu-t8030/BUILD.md

 python3 xnu-qemu-arm64-tools/bootstrap_scripts/asn1rdskdecode.py 038-44087-125.dmg 038-44087-125.dmg.out
 ```

+Note that for all the below steps need to run on macOS.

 # Preparing the ramdisk

 This step is needed until issue #1 is fixed.
-Note that you need a macOS for this.

 ```sh
 # resize